rlindmark/goforge/README.md

 ## Q and A

 Q: Why create a forgeapi clone?

 A: In environments without direct access to the internet, some puppet-tools cant be used.
    This application tries to resolve some of these problems.
 This code should make it possible to use "puppet module install" and "r10k" work.

 Q: Why golang?

 A: This project have been used to begin learning golang.
 Golang also seem to have some native support for transportable static binaries.

 Q: Why is TLS missing?

-A: The idea have been to put this application behind some frontend that is responsible for the TLS stuff.
+A: The idea is to have this application behind some web frontend that is responsible for the TLS stuff.